JIuBeP/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Corrected Venture Tower lamp, a passive guard and made bomb hurt one.
 Added endgame quest logs and improved subtitles for Dominated guard.
 Swapped Ventrues in Tower with females or Toreadors to avoid clones.
-Fixed sliding chute, elevator, portals and a lock in Venture Tower.
+Fixed Venture Tower sliding chute, elevator, portals, rope and lock.
 Showed player alive at Anarch ending and added Damsel and Skelter.
 Made Chunk not attack you if you convinced him during the endgame.
 Repaired bad icons and flickering for upper Venture tower elevator.